About 64% of corn production goes to animal feed. This is a 3-year average from 2022-2024.

-Exports used for animal feed – which is how most U.S. corn exports are used.
+Exports used for animal feed – About two-thirds of corn grain exports go to animal feed.

-Corn silage – which are whole corn plants fed directly to farmed animals.
+Corn silage – Whole corn plants harvested from millions of acres are fed directly to farmed animals.

-Dried distiller grains (DDGs) – which is a coproduct of ethanol used almost exclusively as animal feed.[1]
+Dried distiller grains (DDGs) – This is a coproduct of ethanol used almost exclusively as animal feed.[2]

 David Olson & Thomas Capehart, USDA Economic Research Service (2019) Dried Distillers Grains (DDGs) Have Emerged as a Key Ethanol Coproduct. https://www.ers.usda.gov/amber-waves/2019/october/dried-distillers-grains-ddgs-have-emerged-as-a-key-ethanol-coproduct/ [“Dried distillers grains are a major coproduct from the production of ethanol from grain.
 DDGs are typically used as a protein-rich animal feed.”]

-Year-to-year figures may fluctuate, though from a review of the last few years, the fluctuations would generally be within about two percentage points.
-We would expect that to be true in coming years unless there is significant change in animal-source food consumption or factory farming practices.
+Year-to-year figures may fluctuate, though an analysis of the last 3 years shows fluctuations within one percentage point.
+We would expect fluctuations to stay under 2 percent unless there is significant change in animal-sourced food consumption or factory farming practices.

 This is an estimate based on many calculations, some of which are complex.
 The figures are almost all based on USDA data.
 However, there are some broadly estimated figures within their data, and the percentages of animal feed are measured with different metrics.
 The percentage of exports used for feed is based on weight.
 The percentage of corn silage is based on acreage harvested.
 The percentage of DDGS is based on coproduct values.